cornelGrg/CatDispenser/README.md

 ### Features
 - **Portion Control**: Users can set the portion size for each feeding session.
 - **Scheduled Feeding**: Time slots can be selected to schedule food dispensing, with a **maximum of 7 slots**.
-- **Live Monitoring**: The dispenser scale shows real-time food levels.
+- **Live Monitoring**: The dispenser scale shows real-time food levels featuring auto updates on the web interface.
-- **Refill Alerts**: Notifications are sent when the food level is low.
+- **Refill Alerts**: Persistant notifications appear on the web server to alert the need for a refill.

 #### Example of a low food level alert:
 ![Refill Alert](images/image3.png)